 input for DTMF/speech input:

 Vonage deals with the complexity of connecting the call, so all you need is to provision a Vonage virtual number, assign it to your app, and implement HTTP request handlers (webhooks) to instruct the Voice platform with the desired call control actions.
-Building a simple IVR is this easy.

 Quite a similar approach can be used for voice notifications with or without IVR as a part of it.
 The difference is that now your app initiates the call with a REST API (HTTP) request: